National Democratic Alliance (Armenia): Activities

 On 21 February 2023, a conference of democratic forces including opposition political parties and civil society took place in Yerevan.
-Delegates from the National Democratic Pole, European Party of Armenia, Hanrapetutyun Party, Union for National Self-Determination, and over a dozen representatives from Armenian civil society organizations participated.
+Delegates from the National Democratic Alliance, European Party of Armenia, Hanrapetutyun Party, Union for National Self-Determination, and over a dozen representatives from Armenian civil society organizations participated.
 Members of the conference called on the Government of Armenia to announce its withdrawal from the CSTO and Eurasian Union and to realign Armenia's military integration with the United States and the West.
 In addition, the participants signed a declaration calling on the government to immediately submit an EU membership bid for Armenia.